 As punishment for his role in Balders death Loki was chained to three boulders and had a poisonous snake placed above his head, which dripped venom onto his face.

-Thor had many enemies, including the great serpent of Midgard, Jormungandr.
-It was propechised that they would fight each other to the death during the battle of Ragnarok.
+During his missions in service of Asgard Thor managed to acquire many enemies, including the great serpent of Midgard, Jormungandr.
+The two of them are mentioned together numerous times in the Norse Sagas and it was prophesied that they would eventually fight each other to the death during the battle of Ragnarok.

 It is thought by historians of Norse Mythology that in the early days preceding the viking age Tyr was amongst the most important of the Norse Gods.
 He was mentioned in various historical texts along side Thor and Odin as one of the primary Gods, and although his importance in Norse culture declined towards the late viking age we feel like Tyr is still worth a mention.

 One of the only surviving stories of Tyr in the Norse sagas is in the binding of Fenrir when he sacrifices his hand in order to trick the wolf into being bound with a magical chain.
 Try was the only one of the gods brave enough to agree to thee sacrifice.
 He was also said to fight another wolf named 'Garm' to the death during Ragnarok, which many suspect may also be a reference to Fenrir by another name.

 Freya was one of the Norse Goddesses from the Vanir tribe, the other main tribe of Norse Gods.
 She did however live amongst the Aesir as part of the treaty between the two tribes after the war between them had ended.
 She was accepted and lived peacefully amongst the Aesir, eventually being accepted as one of their own.